B-AROL-O/RUCHE/README.md

 ### Using Visual Studio Code

-Alternatively, if you have a laptop (Windows, macOS or Linux) with the following installed software:
+The RUCHE project can easily be run using a [Development Container](https://containers.dev/).

+Prerequisites:

+- A laptop or desktop PC running a recent version of Windows, macOS or Linux
 - [Visual Studio Code](https://code.visualstudio.com/) with the following extensions: [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
 - A recent release of [Docker](https://www.docker.com/) (either [Docker Engine](https://docs.docker.com/engine/) or [Docker Desktop](https://www.docker.com/products/docker-desktop/))

-you can create a local Development Environment with the following steps:
+Create a local Development Environment with the following steps:

 - Launch Visual Studio
 - Open the Command Palette and type:

   > Git: Clone

-  > then specify the repository <https://github.com/B-AROL-O/RUCHE>
+  then specify the repository: <https://github.com/B-AROL-O/RUCHE>

 - Open the Command Palette and type:
   > Dev Containers: Rebuild and Reopen in Container
 - Open a bash Terminal and type: